 Eventually, as the John Coward-led push for Football League status gained momentum, these houses were ‘gifted’ to the Football Club to augment the stock of properties that they already owned.
 It was also in the late 1950s that the function of the Supporters’ Club changed.

 It acted as more of a ‘Social Club’ which would give supporters the chance to socialise together and, therefore, bind them to the Football Club.
 Surplus funds would be donated to the Football Club, whose main source of income was still gate money.

 The Chelmsford City Supporters’ Club played a big part in City’s revival in the late 1950s and early 60s by establishing a very successful weekly fundraising ‘pool’ which helped the Football Club’s finances enormously and assisted to put the Clarets back on the map in Southern League terms.
 With the attendances that City were getting in the 1960s, the Supporters’ Club thrived.

 When gates slumped in the late 1970s, and through the 1980s, income from this source waned and the Supporters Club’s role changed again.
 They provided more of a matchday role, helping with personnel and running the half time draw competition – still a vital role in what was a difficult time for the club.
 This hasn’t changed today.

 Annual membership in 1938 was ‘two bob’ – that’s two shillings or ten pence in today’s money – and, for that, you got a badge and a say at the Supporters’ Club meetings.
-In 2015, you pay £5.00 for full membership (the badge is an extra £2.00 now).
+In 2018, you pay £7.00 for full membership.
 Supporters’ Club membership was good value then…. and it’s sensational value now!